-2.5 Hrs.
-Lec.
 Prerequisite: Span 5A or by examination.
 Concurrent enrollment in Span 2 is recommended.
 A continuation of Span 5A.
 (CSU)

-SPAN 20A (5) BILINGUAL SPANISH
+SPAN 20A (5)

+BILINGUAL SPANISH

-Prerequisite: Spanish speaking fluency, native or near-5 Hrs.
-Lec. native or 3 years of high school Spanish.
+Prerequisite: Spanish speaking fluency, native or nearnative or 3 years of high school Spanish.
 The course is designed to develop in the student the four basic language skills of listening, speaking, reading, and writing with a constant comparison between Spanish and English usage.
 Emphasis will be on the indicative tenses: present, preterit, imperfect, and future.
 These skills will be explored through reading in the contemporary culture of Spain, Latin America, and the Spanish speaking communities in the United States - Mexican, Cuban, Puerto Rican, and Sephardic.
 (CSU) (UC credit limited.
 See a counselor.)